Will762/image-search/README.md

 ## Why?

-1. I use a lot of placeholder images in my day job building front-ends, this app conveniently pulls several together for me
+1. I use a lot of placeholder images in my day job building front-ends, this app conveniently pulls several search engines together for me
 2. For fun